wylazakaria/acme-accounting/README.md

 1. When creating a `registrationAddressChange` ticket, if the company already has a ticket with this type, throw a duplication error.
-2. Add a new `Director` user.
-If we create a `registrationAddressChange` ticket and we cannot find a secretary, assign it to the `Director`.
+2. Add a new `Director` user role.
+If we create a `registrationAddressChange` ticket, and we cannot find a corporate secretary, assign it to the `Director`.
    If there are multiple directors, throw an error.

 ### 2. New ticket